reactiveui/website/input/docs/getting-started/installation/nuget-packages/index.md

 MyCoolApps.UnitTests (tests)
 ```

-* Install `reactiveui-winforms` into your application and tests.
+* Install `ReactiveUI.WinForms` into your application and tests.
-* Install `reactiveui-events-winforms` into your application.
+* Install `ReactiveUI.Events.WinForms` into your application (NOTE: at time of writing, this package is missing from NuGet).
-* Install `reactiveui-testing` into your tests.
+* Install `ReactiveUI.Testing` into your tests.

 # Windows Presentation Foundation